MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/delete-organization-users.md

 [!INCLUDE [version-azure-devops-plus-azure-devops-server-2020](../../includes/version-azure-devops-plus-azure-devops-server-2020.md)]

-If users no longer require access to a team, project, or your organization, you can remove their access.
+If users no longer require access to a team, project, or your organization, you can remove their access.The workitems which were assigned to them will not be affected.

 ## Prerequisites